×

 Creating multiple VLANs on SR-IOV VFs

-An example use case for utilizing this feature is to create multiple VLANs based on SR-IOV VFs.
-To do so, begin by creating an SR-IOV network and then define the network attachments for the VLAN interfaces.
+You can create multiple VLANs based on SR-IOV VFs.
+For this configuration, create an SR-IOV network and then define the network attachments for the VLAN interfaces.

 Creating VLANs